ProductionEXP/Unfair-Trivia/README.md

 ###### Idea by: [Gary K. Herberger Young Scholars Academy](https://herbergeracademy.asu.edu)

 In the game of unfair tivia you do not know how many points each question is worth, it could be a positve or negitive number.
 You also do not know what the criteria is to win,  it could be who ever has the lowest score.
+## Repository Info

+This repo IS maintaianed, please submit an issue if you have a request or a bug.

 ## Rules